ansegura7/ansegura7/README.md

 ## Hi there 👋

 My name is Andres Segura Tinoco.
-I was born in Colombia and I grew up in Venezuela and I have over 12 years of experience working on data analytics projects and creating robust and high-impact software solutions in global teams.
+I was born in Colombia and I grew up in Venezuela.
 Currently, I am Computer Science PhD student at Universidad Autónoma de Madrid.
-I received a Master’s in Information Engineering from Universidad de los Andes.
-I did my bachelor in Computer Science at Universidad de Oriente.

 :books: My research interests are in the fields of:
 - Explainable Artificial Intelligence (XAI)
+- Recommender Systems
 - Machine Learning and Deep Learning
-- Recommender Systems
 - NLP and Argument Mining

 :computer: and my favorite programming languages are: